 The Pancake Boat, Rotterdam

-The interior of De Pannenkoeken Boot includes a statue of a mermaid whose motto could be "Pancakes or bust."
+The interior of De Pannenkoekenboot includes a sculpture of a mermaid whose motto could be "Pancakes or bust."

 The pancake kitchen is on the main or lower deck.
 When your table number is called, you go to the kitchen to collect your first pancake.